Analysis | Over and over, the same refrain from people sick with covid: I wish I’d gotten the vaccine

 A conservative radio host based in Tennessee, Phil Valentine, got sick with covid last month.
 At first, the effects seemed to be minimal.
 And then they weren't.

-“What he regrets is not being more vehemently pro-vaccine,” his brother Mark told The Post, “and when he gets back on the air, that’s exactly what he’s going to tell people.”
+“What he regrets is not being more vehemently pro-vaccine,” his brother Mark told The Washington Post, “and when he gets back on the air, that’s exactly what he’s going to tell people.”

 Kristen Hutton of Florida was nine months pregnant when she contracted covid.

 “I thought I was going to die,” she said, describing the ordeal of having to give birth by Caesarean section while struggling to breathe.
-She hadn't gotten the vaccine because of her pregnancy, but now says she wishes she had.
+She hadn’t gotten vaccinated because of her pregnancy, but now says she wishes she had.

 Hutton was relatively lucky.
 Blake Bargatze, 24, contracted the virus in Florida.
-He ended up having a double lung transplant.
+He ended up having a double-lung transplant.

 “As soon as he got in the hospital, though, he said he wished he had gotten the vaccine,” his stepfather told a local news station.